Black pastor: Verdict in Arbery murder case puts nation closer to fair and equal justice

 I want to commend the many pastors, bishops and faith leaders of all stripes who stood with Arbery’s family and the Brunswick community throughout this process.
 Let this be confirmation that there is power in unity and that we must work and walk together as we fight for an America as good as its promise.

-Rev. Jamal-Harrison Bryant serves as Senior Pastor at New Birth Missionary Baptist Church in Stonecrest, Georgia.
+The Rev. Jamal-Harrison Bryant serves as senior pastor at New Birth Missionary Baptist Church in Stonecrest, Georgia.
 He is an author, philanthropist and activist.
 He was one of many pastors who gathered outside of the courthouse during the trial in the Arbery murder case.

 This article originally appeared on USA TODAY: Murder verdict in Ahmaud Arbery death is a step toward equal justice